suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 - Reply to PCN list queries from MSs and PCNs

 #### Publishing Consensus Node (PCN)
-This service stores lists with mappings that it recieves from MSs and lists that it recieves from other PCNs through gossip.
+This service stores lists with mappings that it receives from MSs and lists that it receives from other PCNs through gossip.

 It performs the following actions:
 - Accepts mapping lists from MS and store it